AtomicExpresso/TubeFetcher/README.md

 ## Features
 - Video queue: Add multiple videos to a list for sequential downloading.
-- Video & Audio support: Download content in video or audio format.
+- Video & Audio: Download content in video or audio format.
-- Multiple Resoultions: Choose from 1080p, 720p, or 360p.
+- Multiple Resolutions: Choose from 1080p, 720p, or 360p.
 If a specified resolution isn't available, the best alternative will be used.
 - Themes: Customize the app’s appearance with a variety of themes.
 - Settings Menu: Customize default resolution, download type, file path and more.
 - Save System: Automatically saves your preferences.